Camera

 Left/right-handed notation: roll your left/right palm from x to y, and your thumb should point to z.

-Camera pose coordinate systems
+Camera pose conventions

 [[Right_x, Up_x, Forward_x, Position_x],